-Images of the Great War: European Offensives 1914-1916
+Images of the Great War: America Crosses the Atlantic

 History is brought to life in this family‑friendly program in which kids of all ages are invited to handle Great War artifacts.
-Complimentary with paid admission | Near Paul Sunderland Glass Bridge
+FREE to the public | Near Paul Sunderland Glass Bridge

-Thursdays at 2 p.m.
+Thursdays at 2:30 p.m.

 Complimentary Museum Tour

 Explore the Main Gallery with one of our knowledgeable Museum Guides on a tour.
 Space is limited on a first come, first serve basis.
 Sign-up on Thursdays at the Museum ticketing window.
 Complimentary with paid admission | Museum Main Gallery

 Join us for our Gassed-edition Hands-on History where an Education staff member will lead an interactive viewing of the work, where guests will see how Sargent used his observational skills to create his masterpiece.
 Discover your inner art historian at this family-friendly exploration!
 Complimentary with Wylie Gallery Admission | Wylie Gallery

 Story Time: Fly, Cher Ami, Fly!: The Pigeon Who Saved the Lost Battalion